KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 You'll often find yourself needing to look at how your page renders in the browser to troubleshoot issues so let's give that a try.

-1. If you haven't, in Chrome, open your website in a new tab.
+1. View your website.

-1. right-click on your `<h1>` element and select **Inspect**.
+2. Right-click on your `<h1>` element and select **Inspect**.
 This will open up your Chrome Developer Tools (DevTools) to the **Elements** tab and highlight the element in the HTML.

    > [!TIP]
    > Chrome DevTools has a lot of features.
 We'll use DevTools in upcoming sessions to help us dig deeper into our code.

-1. Notice you can see all your tags that you've added to the page and how they nest inside each other.
+3. Notice that you can see all the tags that you've added to the page and how they nest inside each other.
 It should look something like this:
    ![](images/devTools.png ":class=image-border")

-1. Notice as you mouse over elements in the DevTools that they highlight in the rendered view above.
+4. Notice as you mouse over elements in the DevTools that they highlight in the rendered view above.

    ![](images/devToolHighlight.png ":class=image-border")

-1. You can also click the arrows to the left of your `<main>` elements to expand them and see the elements inside them.
+5. You can also click the arrows to the left of your `<main>` elements to expand them and see the elements inside them.

 In addition to viewing elements, you can make and preview changes here before making them in your code.